basho/basho_docs/source/languages/en/riak/ops/running/authz.md

 running MapReduce jobs.

 **Note**: Currently, Riak security commands can be run only through the command line using the `riak-admin security` command.
 In future versions of Riak, administrators may have the option of issuing those commands through the Protocol Buffers and HTTP interfaces.

-## Overview

-It's easy to miss a key step in establishing your security configuration, and mistakes can lead to broken applications.
-Here are the essential steps.

-1. Define users (and optionally groups)

-2. Define an authentication source for each user

-3. Grant the necessary permissions to each user (and/or group)

-4. Make certain your client software will work properly:

-    * It must pass authentication information with each request
-    * It must support HTTPS or encrypted protobuf traffic
-    * If using HTTPS, the proper port (presumably 443) is open from client to server
-        * Encrypted protocol buffer traffic will use the same port as unencrypted traffic used to

-Once all of the above has been performed and vetted, **then** it is appropriate to enable security, but if any of the above are not in place, your applications will stop working.

 ## Terminology